 Talbot House – Every man’s club

-Not so far from Ypres is the town called Poperinge, which during World War I, was the only one of the two Belgium towns that was not been occupied by the Germans.
+Not so far from Ypres is the town called Poperinge, which during World War I, was the only one of the two Belgium towns that were not been occupied by the Germans.
 The town became a safe haven for British troops and field hospitals as it was just very near the front line.
-In Poperinge as well, the house at number 43 Gasthuistraat opened its doors on December 11, 1915 for the first time to welcome British soldiers to a new club.
+In Poperinge as well, the house at number 43 Gasthuistraat opened its doors on December 11, 1915, for the first time to welcome British soldiers to a new club.
 Reverend Philip “Tubby” Clayton, the Army’s Chaplain opened an Every-man’s club, where soldiers could meet and relax regardless of rank.

 Talbot House was named after Lieutenant Gilbert W L Talbot, who was serving at the rifle brigade when he was killed at Hooge in the Ypres Salient at age 23.
 The house soon became known to soldiers at the salient and came up with a signal code amongst the British Army as “TOC H.”

 The loft was converted into a chapel and became known as the “Upper Room” where it became a peaceful place for hundreds of soldiers taking a brief respite from the trenches.

 Our tour around the battlefield of World War I ended with a visit to Tyn Cot Cemetery that is the burial ground for the dead of the First World War on the Western front.
 Located outside of Passendale, it is also the largest war cemetery for Commonwealth forces in the world to date.

 In recognition of the sacrifices made by the British Empire in the defence and liberation of Belgium during that war, the land on which the cemetery stands is the free gift in perpetuity of the Belgian people.

 There are 11,954 graves, of which 8,367 are unnamed.
 Originally it contained only 343 graves, but since it was completed many were moved from surrounding cemeteries.